Amy-L-Adams/kakariki/SNPCalling_AA.md

 ## SNP filtering

-First I do  quick check for individuals with LOTS AND LOTS of missing data.
+First I do  quick check for individuals with LOTS AND LOTS of missing data. [can run in terminal, inthe folder where the .snps.vcf file is located]

 ```
 module load VCFtools
-vcftools --vcf output_refmap_masked/populations.snps.vcf --missing-indv # or indv-missing
+vcftools --vcf populations.snps.vcf --missing-indv # or indv-missing
 ```

 the output is the file out.imiss